 Dai'en-ji, Buddhist temple in Suginami-ku, Japan

-The temple is easily reached on foot from nearby train stations: about ten minutes south of JR Koenji or five minutes north of Tokyo Metro Shin-Koenji.
-Visiting early in the day helps you explore the grounds without crowds.
+The temple is within walking distance of two train stations, roughly ten minutes south of JR Koenji or about five minutes north of Tokyo Metro Shin-Koenji.
+Going in the morning gives you the quietest experience, as the surrounding streets fill up later in the day.

 The community of curious travelers